 Q: Does Hillside offer support to students writing college-specific supplement essays?

 Yes!
-Click here to learn about individual coaching sessions for supplement essays.
+Click here to learn about our support of the supplement essay-writer.

-Q: What about support for students writing essays other than that on the Common Application and in supplements?
+Q: What about support for students writing essays other than the Common App essay and supplements?

 We also work with students preparing transfer essays, honors- and scholarship-program essays, and writing for colleges that do not accept the Common Application.

 Yes.
 We work with students across the country using a combination of video-chat technology and online documents shared in "real-time."